 Conclusion

-Remember to ask these questions at a relevant time and direct them to the appropriate interviewer.
-For Example, questions belonging to category 1 are most apt for a Project Manager or a technical interviewer.
-On the other hand, if you had questions about benefits or leave policy or any other organizational policies, it might be best to approach the HR.
+Remember to ask these questions at the relevant time and direct them to the appropriate interviewer.
+For example, questions belonging to category 1 are most apt for a Project Manager or a technical interviewer.
+If you have questions about benefits, leave policies, or any other organizational policies, it might be best to approach HR.

 I hope this article has given some pointers as to what you might want to find out about your future employer.
 My personal experience tells me that career advancement is better when there is a long-term commitment between a company and an employee.